2012 6 Hours of Spa-Francorchamps: Background

 Circuit de Spa-Francorchamps, where the race was held.

-The 2012 6 Hours of Spa-Francorchamps was confirmed as part of the FIA World Endurance Championship season at the FIA World Motor Sport Council meeting in New Delhi on 7 December 2011.
+The 2012 6 Hours of Spa-Francorchamps was confirmed as part of the FIA World Endurance Championship (WEC) season at the FIA World Motor Sport Council meeting in New Delhi on 7 December 2011.
 It was the second of eight scheduled rounds of the 2012 FIA World Endurance Championship and the race's debut appearance in the series.
 The event was held at the 7.004 km Circuit de Spa-Francorchamps in Francorchamps, Stavelot, Wallonia, Belgium on 5 May 2012.

 Before the race, Audi Sport Team Joest drivers Rinaldo Capello, Tom Kristensen and Allan McNish led the World Endurance Drivers' Championship with 25 points, seven ahead of their teammates Timo Bernhard, Romain Dumas and Loïc Duval.
 Audi were unopposed in the LMP1 Manufacturers' World Championship with 25 points.
 With 33 points each, Ferrari and Porsche led the LMGTE Manufacturers' World Cup.
 Pescarolo Team led Strakka Racing in the Endurance Trophy for LMP1 Teams by seven points.
 A similar gap separated Starworks Motorsport and OAK Racing in the Endurance Trophy For LMP2 Teams as well as between AF Corse and Team Felbermayr-Proton in the Endurance Trophy For LMGTE Pro Teams.
 Proton led Larbre Compétition by seven points in the Endurance Trophy For LMGTE Am Teams.